 At Barnehurst train station, the set off point for the ride, shivers ran up my spine as more and more people arrived, saddle bags full, chattering excitedly, bikes oiled and ready to ride.

 Why did all these people come together on the ride?
-There are two answers to this questions, the Big Reason and the little reason.
+There are two answers to this questions, a Big Reason and a little reason.

 - The Big Reason we were all doing this was to ride in solidarity with those migrants who had travelled thousands of miles to escape certain death in Syria and Sudan, in the hope of a better life in the UK.

 - The little reason, though, was friendship.
 Everywhere you looked on the ride were little clusters of pals, three or four here, five or six there.
 Anybody who came alone was soon embraced.
 By the time we arrived in France, we were brothers and sisters.

 The Big Reason could be called our higher purpose, the lofty ambition that bonded us all, but it was the little reason that actually held the ride together.

 It was the little reason that gave us belief in our higher purpose, and it was the little reason that gave us the belief in ourselves to persevere through the hard ride.